 - Security assignments.
 A security assignment of claims is created by a granting contract (not necessarily in writing).
-Perfection against the parties with the legal obligation under the claims (obligors) is achieved by giving notice to, or obtaining an acknowledgement from, each obligor.
+Perfection against the parties with the legal obligation under the claims (obligors) is achieved by giving notice from the assignor to, or obtaining an acknowledgement from, each obligor.
 Using an instrument bearing a fixed date (certified date) for these notices or acknowledgments also achieves perfection against third parties (other than the obligors). - Pledges.
-A pledge over claims is created by a granting contract.
-However, creating a pledge over a claim represented by a claim instrument requires delivery of the instrument, in addition to the execution of the granting contract (Article 363, Civil Code). - A pledge over nominative claims (shimei-saiken) is perfected in the same way as security assignments of claims (Articles 364 and 467, Civil Code) (see above).
-A nominative claim is a claim where the creditor is specified and therefore the creditor is not required to possess instruments to exercise its right.
-A pledge over debts payable to order (sashizu-saiken) is perfected by an endorsement to this effect (Article 365, Civil Code).
+After the amendment to the Civil Code, a pledge over securities (sashizu-shoken) is created by a granting contract.
+However, creating a pledge over securities requires delivery of the securities, in addition to the execution of the granting contract (new Article 520-7, Civil Code).

+After the amendment to the Civil Code, a pledge over claims excluding securities will be perfected in the same way as security assignments of claims (Articles 364 and 467, Civil Code) (see above).